 Jones, J. M., Bennett, S., Olmsted, M. P., Lawson, M. L., & Rodin, G. (2001).
 Disordered eating attitudes and behaviours in teenaged girls: A school-based study.
 Canadian Medical Association Journal, 165, 547-552.View Article (PDF)

 McVey, G.L., Pepler, D., Davis, R.,Flett, G., & Abdolell, M. (2002).
 Risk and protective factors associated with disordered eating during early adolescence.
 Journal of Early Adolescence, 22, 76-96.
 View Article (PDF)

 McVey, G.L., Tweed.
 S., & Blackmore, E. (2004) Dieting among preadolescent and young adolescent females.
 Canadian Medical Association Journal, 170, 1559-1562.
 View Article (PDF)

 McVey, G.L., Tweed, S., & Blackmore, E. (2005).
 Correlates of dieting and muscle gaining behaviors in 10-14 year-old males and females.
 Preventive Medicine., 40, 1-9.
 View Article (PDF)

-The Ontario Ministry of Health and Long Term Care in partnership with:
+The Ontario Ministry of Health (MOH) in partnership with: